Harry Styles: Philanthropy and advocacy

-On 2 June 2022, Styles announced he was donating his appearance fee from Apple's AirPods' spatial audio campaign to the International Rescue Committee, a global humanitarian aid organization that is responding to the more than six million refugees being forced to flee Ukraine.
+On 2 June 2022, Styles announced he was donating his appearance fee from Apple's AirPods' spatial audio campaign to the International Rescue Committee, a global humanitarian aid organisation that is responding to the more than six million refugees being forced to flee Ukraine.
 Continuing the partnership, Styles also invited three Ukrainian refugees supported by the International Rescue Committee (IRC) to Love On Tour at his show at Warsaw's PGE Narodowy Stadium in July 2023.
 Styles also donated the fee for the use of his song "Treat People with Kindness" featured in Marks & Spencer's 2022 Christmas advert to Centrepoint, a charity helping homeless young adults in the UK.

-In 2022 and 2023, following the mass shooting at Robb Elementary School in Uvalde, Texas, Styles partnered with the nonprofit organization Everytown for Gun Safety for 44 shows across five cities in North America as part of his Love On Tour.
+In 2022 and 2023, following the mass shooting at Robb Elementary School in Uvalde, Texas, Styles partnered with the nonprofit organisation Everytown for Gun Safety for 44 shows across five cities in North America as part of his Love On Tour.
 Styles and Live Nation donated $1 million to the Everytown Support Fund, the education, research, and litigation arm of Everytown.
 Throughout the partnership, volunteers with Students Demand Action, one of Everytown's grassroots networks, tabled at shows to spread awareness about the gun safety movement and encourage fans to join efforts to end gun violence in America.
 The partnership won a Pollstar Award for Brand Partnership/Live Campaign of the Year in 2023.

-Styles is a patron of the MusiCares non profit organization, and joined Fleetwood Mac for a performance of The Chain when the band were honored with the MusiCares Person of the Year award in 2018.
-Styles donates items to the organization's annual charity relief auction, including multiple autographed Gibson and Gretsch electric guitars, and signed versions of his albums.
+Styles is a patron of the MusiCares non profit organisation, and joined Fleetwood Mac for a performance of The Chain when the band were honored with the MusiCares Person of the Year award in 2018.
+Styles donates items to the organisation's annual charity relief auction, including multiple autographed Gibson and Gretsch electric guitars, and signed versions of his albums.

 During the COVID-19 lockdowns, Styles released t-shirts with the slogan 'Stay Home.
 Stay Safe.
 Protect Each Other,' on the front and 'This t-shirt fights COVID-19.
 Treat people with kindness' on the back with 100% of the profits going towards the COVID-19 Solidarity Response Fund by the World Health Organization.
 Styles also paid his core tour crew's salaries for the duration of the postponed dates until the end of 2020.

+In May 2026, during a concert in Amsterdam, Styles voiced his support for Palestinians affected by the Gaza war.
+During his Together, Together tour, Styles once again worked with Choose Love, whose partners fund aid, food, and life-saving treatments in Palestine, Lebanon, and Sudan, among others.